xinwenfu/GenCyber/Networking/README.md

 For Ethernet, when the data linker layer of the sender receives the network packet, it adds the Ethernet header to the packet and form an Ethernet frame.
 The Ethernet header contains the Ethernet address of next hop (e.g., router) as the destination Ethernet address.
-In this way, when the router receives the Ethernet frame, it knows it is the receiver.
+In this way, when the router receives the Ethernet frame, it knows it is the receiver for that frame.
-It then finds the destination IP address from the network header and perform the routing.
+It then finds the destination IP address from the network header within the Ethernet frame and performs the routing.

+The data link layer's view of the Internet is there are computers competing to send data out to the transmission media.
+One critical function of the data link layer is to coordiante and make sure every computer has a chance to send its data and there is no collision.

 ### Putting Everything Together

-Below is a big picture of different views and layers of protocols.
+Below is a big picture of different views and layers of protocols using the example of web browing.
 For two computers communicating with each other, it appears the corresponding layers on the computers talk with each other.
-When you use HTTP for web browsing, you do not really need to care about how the TCP is implemented although you need to use TCP APIs (which are the interface between HTTP and TCP) to ask the TCP to deliver the HTTP messages.
+When you use HTTP for web browsing, you do not really need to care about how the TCP is implemented although you need to program the web browisng application with TCP APIs (which are the interface between HTTP and TCP) so as to ask the TCP to deliver the HTTP messages.
 The implementation of TCP is independent from HTTP, which is the protocl between the web client (browser) and web server.

 We said one purpose of the TCP of the transporter layer is to deliver data reliably .
 You may have different ideas to implement that reliable delivery.
 You can implement, try them and see which one works better.
-But if the APIs for the application are not changed, the application will still work.
+But if the TCP APIs for the application are not changed, the application will still work.
 The TCP layers at the sender and receiver work together to ensure the data is correctly delivered.
 You also don't need to care about how the data will be routed to the destination.

 The network layer, i.e., the IP layer receives the data from the transport layer through a programming interface, which shall be well defined.
 Then you may implement different routing protocols at the network layer.
-So it appears the network layers of routers work together to find the best routes.
+So it appears the network layers of different routers work together to find the best routes.
 The network layer also does not need to care how its data will be sent to the local media, e.g., Ethernet cables.

-One purpose of the Ethernet is to ensure every local computer has the chance to send their data and there will be no collision.
+Ethernet ensures every local computer has the chance to send their data and there will be no collision.

 <img src="https://user-images.githubusercontent.com/69218457/193858685-4e973637-861c-4d44-8c5d-0be39bf54cfa.png" width=480>

-The picture below is a partial list of protocols on each layer.
+The picture below is a partial list of protocols on each layer of the TCP/IP protocol suite.

 <img src="https://user-images.githubusercontent.com/69218457/193863427-a83df29e-b67c-4be9-8c36-311893924c5e.png" width=480>

 ## Network data encapsulation

-You can see we have different layers in the TCP network suite.
+You can see we have different layers in the TCP/IP protocol suite.
 We also discussed each layer adds a header to implement its functionalities.
 On the application layer, the application defines its own protocol and data format.
 One the transport layer, for the TCP, the TCP protcol adds the TCP header to the application data and forms the TCP segment.
 On the network layer, the IP header is added to the TCP segment and we have the IP packet.